Shradha99/Game-of-Life/README.md

 Source.cpp contains the code.

 Game of life demo.txt conatins a snippet of the output showing the original generation as well as the next two generations.
+It does so for two cases:
+1) if the user enters the initial state and
+2) if we use the rand() function to randomly generate the initial state.
+The original generation, Generation 1 and Generation 2 look identical in both the cases.